-Stephen Bolton - President & CEO, Head Coach
+President and CEO, Head Coach

 He spearheaded the combination with United Communities Credit Union in 2013 while focusing on economic development in southwestern Ontario, while enabling and ensuring outstanding customer satisfaction levels.

 Stephen holds a Bachelor of Commerce from the University of Windsor, and an Executive MBA from the Ivey School of Business.
 He is a graduate of the Institute of Corporate Directors Program through the Rotman School of Management, an Associate of the Credit Union Institute of Canada, a graduate of the Queen’s Executive Program, and holds certificates from the Canadian Securities Institute.

-Tania Goodine - Executive Vice President, Engagement
+Executive Vice President, Operations

 Tania holds a Masters of Business Administration from York University and a Bachelor of Arts in honours psychology from Western University.
 She is a lifelong learner, having completed several executive education programs over her career.
 She has contributed to the credit union system as a member of the National Marketing Advisory Committee, National ATM Accessibility Task Force, Central 1 Research Advisory Committee, and the Ontario Brand Working Group.

-Scott Ferguson - Executive Vice President, Information Systems
+Executive Vice President, Information Systems

 Scott and his wife Sandy make their home in London.
 Scott is a member of the Highland Country Club, has been an active curler for more than 30 years, and he also enjoys golf and biking.
-He founded the “Libro Freewheelers” in 2011, a team of Libro staff and friends who participate in the annual Multiple Sclerosis Society fundraising bike tour from Grand Bend to London and back.
+In 2011, he founded the Libro Freewheelers, a team of staff and friends who participate in the annual Multiple Sclerosis Society fundraising bike tour from Grand Bend to London and back.”

-Carol Normandeau - Executive Vice President, Advice & Service Delivery
+Executive Vice President, Advice & Service

 Carol’s commitment to service excellence began early in her career when she spent time in hospitality management.
 Since joining the credit union in 2003, Carol has held a number of leadership roles including Commercial Account Manager, Senior Manager Commercial Credit and Vice President Credit.
-Before joining the credit union Carol was a Senior Business Advisor with CIBC.
+Before joining the credit union, Carol was a Senior Business Advisor with CIBC.